flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 - Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target subscription.
 - In addition, the Service Principal will need the `Log Analytics Reader` role on all Log Analytics Workspaces the VMs in the subscription are sending performance metrics to.
-- Virtual Machines must have the Log Analytics/OMS Agent installed for sending performance metrics to a Azure Log Analytics workspace.Refer to the documentation for details on installing log analytics. [https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-collect-azurevm]
+- Virtual Machines must have the Log Analytics/OMS Agent installed for sending performance metrics to a Azure Log Analytics workspace.
 - This policy requires the Azure Resource Manager Credential and the Azure Log Analytics Credentials.
 When applying the policy select the appropriate credentials from the list for your tenant.
 If such credential doesn't exist please contact your cloud admin to create the Credential
 - The credential must contain the value *Azure RM* in the Provider field.
 Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)